ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/Resources/readme-steam.txt

 [list][*] Check all the levels.
 If any are missing, you need to subscribe to them.
 If every level is missing even thugh you've subscribed to them, the symlink wasn't made properly.
 [*] Note: The new episods have some level spaces, shown with yellow police tape.
 This is normal.
 Red Storm has 7 levels, so there should be 5 spaces.
 Siege has 8 levels, so 4 spaces.[/list]
 [/list]

 [h2]Making a symlink[/h2]

-Making the symlink lets this Level Pack mod add downloaded workshop levels to the main game.

-You can either download a batch script (.bat file) I made, or you can do this process manually.
+You can either do this automatically using a batch script (.bat file) I made, or you can do this process manually.

 I recommend the bat file, it's much simpler.
 It has lots of validation to make sure you're doing everything right.

+- [url=https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/symlink-automatic.md]Symlink Guide - Automatic[/url]
+- [url=https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/symlink-manual.md]Symlink Guide - Manual[/url]

-For both methods you [b]must[/b] be using a PC account with admnistrator privileges.
+For both methods you __must__ be using a PC account with admnistrator privileges.

-[h3]Method 1: Batch File[/h3]

-Steam won't let me save the dtails here so I've made a separate guide on Github:

-[url=https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/symlink-automatic.md]Symlink Guide - Automatic[/url]

-Here's a video of what the process looks like: https://youtu.be/2Wdphu0VGEc

-And here are some screenshots of what happens when the batch script works, and when it doesn't: [url=https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/validation.md]screenshots[/url]

-[h3]Method 2: Manual[/h3]

-Here's a guide for making the symlink manually:

-[url=https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/symlink-manual.md]Symlink Guide - Manual[/url]

 [h2]FAQs[/h2]
 [list]
 [*] Loads of questions are answered in the [url=https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/questions.md]FAQs on Github[/url]
 [*] If you have any questions that aren't in the FAqs please add them to the comments